Why the Seahawks could target Trevor Penning in the first round of the 2022 NFL draft

 After the franchise-altering trade of Russell Wilson last month, the Seahawks hold a top 10 draft pick for the first time since 2010.
 Who might the Seahawks target with that No. 9 pick?
-In the countdown to the April 28 draft, we’ll profile the prospects who seem to make the most sense for the Seahawks in the first round.
+In the countdown to the start of the draft Thursday, we’ll profile the prospects who seem to make the most sense for the Seahawks in the first round.

 Today’s pick: Trevor Penning